miadugas/bs5-login-page/README.md

 # bs5-login-page

 ## Taking a first look at Bootstrap 5

+## Simple Login page

-- simple login page with Bootstrap 5.0.0 Alpha to highlight some of the changes
+- simple login page with Bootstrap 5.0.0 Alpha to highlight some of the changes in Bootstrap 5
 - The new Bootstrap Icons also is installed and we'll dig into a few of the new Sass options
 - - recommended that Live Sass Compiler is installed if using VS Code https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass